jfernandez37/ARIAC/docs/tutorials/tutorial_10.rst

         cd ~/ariac_ws
         . install/setup.bash
-        ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=ariac_tutorials
+        ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=ariac_tutorials dev_mode:=True

 Outputs
 =======

 The floor robot will move to the home position.
-Then, it will pick up a purple pump.
+Then, it will complete a kitting order.